%20(1).png)

 It positions itself not as a warm-up utility, but as a full deliverability platform.
 That difference matters.

-Mailivery uses a vetted pool of monitored inboxes.
+Mailivery uses a vetted pool of over 100,000 monitored inboxes.
 There are no bots, no fake domains.
 Engagement runs through IMAP and SMTP, not browser emulation.

 Beyond warm-up, Mailivery includes: